 Open and Closed Narratives

-A narrative is defined as ‘open‘ if it can be modified by external sources.
-A narrative is defined as ‘closed‘ if it can be modified by external sources.
+A narrative is defined as ‘open‘ if it can be modified by external sources or inputs.
+A narrative is defined as ‘closed‘ if it cannot be modified by external sources.

 The Prime Narrative